 Come Work With Us

 In the coming years, we will be expanding our staff in order to increase our knowledge base and better serve the Northeastern community.
 Current employees of the DSG have backgrounds in digital humanities, library sciences, and information technology.
-However, we welcome all curious individuals, regardless of academic specialty, who are commitmented to learning, research, and innovation and we value the fresh perspectives that their experiences can bring to our work.
-To browse our current job openings and learn more about how you can get involved click here.
+However, we welcome all curious individuals, regardless of academic specialty, who are committed to learning, research, and innovation and we value the fresh perspectives that their experiences can bring to our work.
+To browse our current job openings and learn more about how you can get involved, visit our jobs page.
 We also offer a visiting scholars program in collaboration with the NULab that enables scholars in a variety of research domains to spend time in the Northeastern digital community.